-The term triangulation is often misused and applied to the analysis of historical call detail records.
+The term triangulation is often misused and applied to the cell phone data analysis of historical call detail records.
 Call detail records only contain information about a single cell tower that was used when a call was made.
 For mobile triangulation to take place, you have to have a minimum of three points or more of reference.

 Is There an Accurate Way to Track a Cell Phone Location?

 Yes, but it can only be done in real time by using the cellular system or the cellular phone’s GPS unit to track the phone.